Alidafh/FYS-STK4155/project3/code/README.md

-# Title 1
+# Description of how to simulate data and how to run the code
 Here you will find an overview of the methods used in the project.
-The data is generated using blablabla

 ## Dependencies
 The following packages are used in this project